aliciarvilefortsales/sleep-in-pregnancy/README.md

 To cite this work, please use the following format:

-Sales, A. R. V. (2025). *Associations between the duration and quality of sleep of pregnant women in the third trimester with the duration of labor * \[Master’s Thesis, University of São Paulo\].
+Sales, A. R. V. (2025). *Associations between the duration and quality of sleep in third-trimester pregnant women with the duration of labor*
+\[Master’s Thesis, University of São Paulo\].
 <https://doi.org/10.17605/OSF.IO/S4TBZ>

 A BibTeX entry for LaTeX users is:

     @mastersthesis{sales2025,
-      title = {Associations between the duration and quality of sleep of pregnant women in the third trimester with the duration of labor
+      title = {Associations between the duration and quality of sleep in third-trimester pregnant women with the duration of labor}, author = {Alícia Rafaelly Vilefort Sales},
-    },
-      author = {Alícia Rafaelly Vilefort Sales},
       year = {2025},
       address = {São Paulo},